Nov 21, 2024

 5.10.5 Family Medical Leave

-1. to care for the employee’s child after birth, or placement for adoption or foster care;
+• to care for the employee’s child after birth or placement for adoption or foster care;

-2. to care for the employee’s spouse, son or daughter, or parent, who has a serious health condition, or;
+• to care for the employee’s spouse, son or daughter, or parent who has a serious health condition, or;

-Advance notice and medical certification is required 30 days in advance if “foreseeable”.
-Health Insurance for each employee will be maintained during the 12 weeks with the employee paying any of their share for family coverage.
-Upon return, employees will be restored to their original or equivalent position with equivalent pay, benefits and other employment terms.
-The use of FMLA leave will not result in the loss of any employment benefits that accrues prior to the start of an employee’s leave.
+Advance notice and medical certification are required 30 days in advance if foreseeable. health insurance for each employee will be maintained during the 12 weeks, with the employee paying any of their share for family coverage.
+Upon return, employees will be restored to their original or equivalent position with equivalent pay, benefits, and other employment terms.
+The use of FMLA leave will not result in the loss of any employment benefits that accrue before an employee’s leave starts.

 5.10.6 Personal Leave Policy

 All full-time employees of Meridian Community College are eligible to take up to four (4) personal leave days.
-This benefit has been created so that employees will have an opportunity to address unexpected circumstances which may occur of a personal nature that would cause the employee to have the need to be off from work.
+This benefit has been created so that employees will have an opportunity to address unexpected circumstances that may occur of a personal nature that would cause the employee to be off from work.

 Personal leave days are charged against the employee’s sick leave benefit and must be used within the employee’s contract period.
-Personal leave days do not accrue from one year to the next.
+Personal leave days do not accumulate from one year to the next.

 The employee is not generally obligated to inform the supervisor of the reason for needing a personal day, as it is understood that the nature of the request is “personal.”
-However, the employee should make every effort to provide their immediate supervisor with as much advance notice as possible as to the time needed off (although it is understood that some circumstances preclude notice).
+However, the employee should make every effort to provide their immediate supervisor with as much advance notice as possible regarding the time needed to be away from work, although it is understood that some circumstances preclude notice.

-Moreover, employees are expected to be reasonable and honorable in making requests for personal leave, meaning there are obviously certain days that if taken off would prove particularly disruptive to the functionality of the work unit.
-Employees are expected to take such into consideration before requesting a personal leave day.
+Moreover, employees are expected to be reasonable and honorable in making requests for personal leave, meaning there are obviously certain days that, if taken off, would prove particularly disruptive to the functionality of the work unit.
+Employees are expected to consider such before requesting a personal leave day.
 Barring emergency circumstances, requests for personal leave days are particularly discouraged as a means of extending an already established college holiday or break.

 5.10.7 Donated Leave Policy

-The maximum period of time that an employee may use donated leave without resuming work at his or her place of employment is ninety (90) working days, which commences on the first day that the recipient employee uses donated leave.
-Donated leave that is not used because a recipient employee has used the maximum amount of donated leave authorized under this paragraph shall be returned to the donor employees based on a pro rata basis, based on the ratio of the number of days of leave donated by each donor employee to the total number of days of leave donated by all donor employees.
+The maximum period an employee may use donated leave without resuming work at his or her place of employment is ninety (90) working days, which commences on the first day the recipient employee uses donated leave.
+Donated leave that is not used because a recipient employee has used the maximum amount of donated leave authorized under this paragraph shall be returned to the donor employees on a pro-rata basis, based on the ratio of the number of days of leave donated by each donor employee to the total number of days of leave donated by all donor employees.
 No employee can donate leave within thirty (30) calendar days of termination.

 For the purpose of this policy, “immediate family” means spouse, parent, stepparent, sibling, child, stepchild, or ward (where the employee is his/her legal guardian).
 (Board approved 6/14/05)